simplcommerce/SimplCommerce/README.md

 - Type "cd SimplCommerce.WebHost" then press Enter
 - Type "npm install" then press Enter
 - Type "gulp copy-modules" then press Enter
-- If you use Postgres: type "donet ef migrations add initialSchema" and hit Enter
+- If you use Postgres: type "dotnet ef migrations add initialSchema" and hit Enter
 - Type "dotnet ef database update" then press Enter.
 This action will create database schema
 - Run src/Database/StaticData.sql on your database to create seeding data
 - Type "dotnet watch run" then press Enter.